CS2613-FA23/explorationactivity2-schotsuwCS1003/README.md

 ![Screenshot 2023-11-28 234836](https://github.com/CS2613-FA23/explorationactivity2-schotsuwCS1003/assets/97477021/441641bc-2adc-4e05-bb22-d2083c8d9dc2)
-1.Which package/library does the sample program demonstrate?
+Which package/library does the sample program demonstrate?
 - Pygame package in Python

-2. How does someone run your program?
+How to run the program?
 - Import Pygame package in python by typing the following command in your terminal (better in Visual studio code)
 ````
 pip install pygame